avabellaw/shark-quiz/readme.md

 ### Manual Testing

+Manual testing can find bugs or UX flaws before the website goes live.
+Manually testing helps you find problems that you may not have predicted and is the best way to guarantee a good user experience.
+There are some tests that a computer simply can't perform.
+By completing the tests as an end user might, many issues can be discovered and corrected before going live.

 * I clicked through all the topbar icons in different orders.
 * I went through every question and answered them repeatedly.
 * I counted how many progress-indicator_circles there were to see if it matched numberOfQuestions.